dougeby/IntuneDocs/intune/security-baseline-settings-defender-atp.md

     **Default**: Block both

 - **Windows network isolation policy – Enterprise network domain names**
-  For more informtaion, see [Policy CSP - NetworkIsolation](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-networkisolation) in the Windows documentation.
+  For more information, see [Policy CSP - NetworkIsolation](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-networkisolation) in the Windows documentation.

   Specify a list of Enterprise resource as domains, IP address ranges, and network boundaries that are hosted in the cloud that Application Guard treats as enterprise sites.

-  **Defualt**: securitycenter.windows.com
+  **Default**: securitycenter.windows.com

-## Applicaton Reputation
+## Application Reputation

 For more information, see [Policy CSP - SmartScreen](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-smartscreen) in the Windows documentation.